eignatov/piunifi/README.md

 Simple automated setup and configuration of a Raspberry Pi for use as a UniFi Controller for Ubiquiti network devices.

 **Tested October 2020 Raspberry Pi 3 & 4 Raspberry Pi OS (previously called Raspbian)**
 - Raspberry Pi OS (32-bit) Lite minimal image based on Debian Buster - August 2020 (Kernel 5.4)
+- Unifi controller version at time of test was 6.0.23

 ## IMPORTANT
 **If you already have a Unifi Controller running on the same network which you intend to replace with this piunifi you should backup the network settings from the existing controller to a file.
 This file can then be imported into the piunifi controller.
 Otherwise you will have to reset all your network devices to adopt them under the new piunifi controller.**